 The answer is no.

 Most of us are guilty of lax security practices, whether it’s reusing the same phrase to protect multiple accounts, or just composing dumb passwords in the first place.

 LeakedSource, which says it can verify the Twitter breach, notes that the most hacked passwords included gems such as ‘123456’, ‘qwerty’ and ‘password’.
 Woo.
 If you’re using such a shitty password, you probably don’t care if you’re hacked, have nothing really worth protecting (or hacking), or both.

 Of course, some people, particularly high-profile figures, are at greater risk if their online personas are hijacked.
-The mess will always be cleaned up but it's still a PR nightmare trying to explain why your CEO suddenly started tweeting their support for Britain First.

 There are legitimate personal concerns, too, if things like email or cloud storage are broken into, though these (usually) tend to be more robustly protected, both by end user and company.